open-mmlab/mmselfsup/docs/en/user_guides/classification.md

 - if you want to change GPU numbers, you could add `GPUS_PER_NODE=4 GPUS=4` at the beginning of the command.
 - `EPOCH` is the epoch number of the ckpt that you want to test

-## Linear Evaluation and fine-tuning
+## Linear Evaluation and Fine-tuning

 Linear evaluation and fine-tuning are two of the most general benchmarks.
 We provide config files and scripts to launch the training and testing for Linear Evaluation and Fine-tuning.
 The supported datasets are **ImageNet**, **Places205** and **iNaturalist18**.